Squad-Wiki/squad-wiki-pipeline-map-data/doc/configuration.md

 ## vehicleMap.json
 This is used to convert from the SDK naming convention for vehicles to names used on the wiki.

-**_Name** must correspond exactly to the existing vehicle wiki pages and **_DisplayName** is the vehicle name shown; for vehicle variants, the actual variant is shown in the _DisplayName.
-For example with the different [M-ATV vehicles](https://squad.gamepedia.com/M-ATV), the Standard and CROWS, will both have the _Name *"M-ATV"* but differing _DisplayNames, *"M-ATV"* and *"M-ATV CROWS"* respectively.
+Hint: **_Name** must correspond exactly to the existing vehicle wiki page name and **_DisplayName** is the vehicle name shown.
+For vehicle variants, the actual variant is shown in the _DisplayName.
+For example with the different [M-ATV vehicles](https://squad.fandom.com/wiki/M-ATV), the Standard and CROWS, will both have the _Name *"M-ATV"* but differing _DisplayNames, *"M-ATV"* and *"M-ATV CROWS"* respectively.

 Format:
 ```